carterverse/DeleteTweets/README.md

 	4. Monitoring & Logs:
 	•	The script logs progress, showing which tweets it’s deleting, and any errors or retries it encounters.

+Quick Start (Browser Console):
+	1. Open https://x.com and log in.
+	2. Open your browser dev tools → Console tab.
+	3. Paste the contents of `main.js` into the console.
+	4. Fill in the placeholders for `authorization`, `client_tid`, `client_uuid`, and `username`.
+	5. Adjust the `delete_options` filters, then run the script.

 Note:
 Use responsibly.
 Deletions are permanent.
 Ensure you understand and trust the filters you’ve set before running the script.
 Make a backup of your tweets or test with a small sample before performing large-scale deletions.